beemojs/dev/packages/config-typescript/README.md

 yarn install --dev typescript @beemo/core @beemo/driver-typescript @beemo/config-typescript
 ```

+> Config will automatically assume project references are being used if a project is using
+> workspaces.

 ## Setup

 Create a `configs/typescript.ts` file in your Beemo configuration module that re-exports this